Little Girls Can Tell When You Underestimate Them... & They Don't Like It

 That gender discrimination is a fact of life for young girls has become common knowledge.
 We’ve seen the sad headlines and depressing research conclusions for years now.
 Girls lose interest in STEM subjects as they enter high school due to lack of female mentorship.
 Girls drop out of sports earlier and more frequently than boys due, in part, to social stigma.
 Girls are called on to speak and lead classroom discussion less than their male peers.
 But there’s something that’s often unspoken in this research: the fact that our girls know they’re being discriminated against.
 That knowledge is the subject of new, qualitative, youth-led research put out by Girls Leadership in honor of International Day of the Girl.

-The research was conceived, designed, and conducted by the Girls Advisory Board (GAB), comprising all teenage alumnae of various Girls Leadership Programs.
+The research was conceived, designed, and conducted by the Girls Advisory Board (GAB), teenage alumnae of various Girls Leadership programs.
 The teen researchers sought to learn more about how grade-school girls think about their own life experiences, particularly as it relates to gender, leadership, and their hopes for the future. “[The GAB] were curious and really excited about listening,” says Dr. Kendra Carr, Chief Programming Officer at Girls Leadership.
 “They were excited to create a space for girls to be brave and open up.”

-Over the course of 26, hour-long focus groups with 140 participants of diverse racial and ethnic backgrounds from all regions of the United States, the GAB found that one in five of the girls they spoke to were able to recount an experience with gender bias.
+Over the course of 26, hour-long focus groups with 140 participants of diverse racial and ethnic backgrounds from all regions of the United States, the GAB found that one in five of the girls they spoke to were able to recount an experience of gender bias.
 Some were instances of overt, targeted, sexist harassment, such as that experienced by fifth-grader Hannah.